Authors

 Clinical case

-Case reports may be published if the case is original, rare, or of educational value.
-Cases should be presented in the following sections: abstract/summary, introduction, case report, discussion and key messages.
+Case series will be considered if the cases are original, rare, or of educational value.
+Individual case reports are not typically published unless they are of exceptional interest; authors of single cases are instead encouraged to submit to BMJ Case Reports.
+Clinical cases should be presented in the following sections: abstract/summary, introduction, case report, discussion and key messages.

 Word count: up to 1500 words Abstract/summary: up to 250 words Tables/illustrations: up to 3 tables and/or figures References: up to 20